jeremygustafson/WarpCore/Troubleshooting.md

 **To resolve:**

-Reboot your computer.
+Check that your ESP32 USB is plugged in.
+Assuming it is, reboot your computer.
 I couldn't find any other way around it.